WDI-SEA/react-development-course-materials/06-Applied Practice/06-final-project-prompt.md

 - Don't worry about styling at first.
 Focus on getting the functionality working.
 - Remember that `state` and `props` are **not** the same.
   - `state` represents the **state** of your user interface component.
-  - `state` can trigger changes in `props`, or `props` can come from parent components.
+  - `state` can trigger changes in `props` and `props` can come from parent components.
-- Stick to functional programming techniques whenever possible (e.g., use built-in methods such as `.forEach()` and `.map()` if available).
+- Stick to functional programming techniques wherever possible (e.g., use built-in methods such as `.forEach()` and `.map()` if available).
 - If you're rendering a list of child components (such as a `ul` -> `li` list), each individual child component needs a unique `key` for React to work with it.
 This is so React can identify each element uniquely, if necessary.

 ### Further Directions

 Once you have a website with basic functionality that you're satisfied with, choose at least one of the options below to implement.

 * **Option 1:** Learn about React styling.
-Strengthen your knowledge of React by creating a new React application and recreating the UI, or by applying styling to the project you started in the last exercise.
+Create a new React application and recreate the UI, or apply styling to the project you started in the last exercise.
-* **Option 2:** Learn about and implement React animations and apply them to the blog or the project you built in the last exercise.
+* **Option 2:** Learn about React animations and apply them to the blog or project you built in the last exercise.
 * **Option 3:** In addition to animations, incorporate Flow — a static type checker — into your application.

 ### Deliverables